-While the information in this book was compiled by staff of the University of Southern Maine office of the Maine Education Policy Research Institute, The Condition of K-12 Public Education in Maine 2004 could not have been completed without the assistance of many individuals from other organizations.
-We would like to thank many of the staff of the Maine Department of Education for their assistance: Barney Berube, Harvey Boatman, Scott Brown, Patrick Dow, John Kierstead, Michael Kucsma, David Ledew, Brud Maxcy, Mary Moody, Ruth Sherman, and Richard Sherwood.
-Debra Allen and Valerie Ruhe of the University of Maine and David Wilson of the Department of Health and Human Services also provided important information.
+While the information in this book was compiled by staff of the University of Southern Maine office of the Maine Education Policy Research Institute, The Condition of K-12 Public Education in Maine 2005 could not have been completed without the assistance of many individuals from other organizations.
+We would like to thank many of the staff of the Maine Department of Education for their assistance: Barney Berube, Harvey Boatman, Karen Bossie, Scott Brown, Patrick Dow, Edwin Kastuck, Brud Maxcy, Mary Moody, Ruth Sherman, and Gilbert Whitmore.
+Debra Allen and Valerie Ruhe of the University of Maine, Grant Pennoyer of the Maine Office of Fiscal and Program Review, David Ledew of the Maine Revenue Services, and David Wilson of the Maine Department of Health and Human Services also provided important information.
 In particular, we would like to highlight the special efforts of Joanne Allen and Suzan Cameron, each of whom provided significant information that helped us in our work.

-Finally, we wish to extend a special thank you to Jeff Peacock at Curry Printing and Copy Center, who provided the technical expertise necessary for the formatting and publication of this book.
+Finally, we wish to extend a special thank you to Jeffrey Peacock at Curry Printing and Copy Center, who provided the technical expertise necessary for the formatting and publication of this book.